-Subcellular resource - Methods summarySummary: The subcellular resource provides information about the subcellular localization of proteins in human cell lines.
-It also includes observations of cell-to-cell variabilities in protein expression, as well a detailed analysis of cell cycle-correlations in protein and RNA expression for a subset of the variable genes.
-Key publication: Thul PJ et al. (2017) “A subcellular map of the human proteome” Science 356 (6340): aal3321 Learn about
+Subcellular resource - Methods summarySummary: The subcellular resource provides information about the subcellular localization of proteins in human cell lines, including specialized sections for ciliated cell lines and indiced pluripotent stem cells (iPSCs).
+Some proteins have also been analyzed in human sperm cells.
+The resource also includes observations of cell-to-cell variabilities in protein expression, as well a detailed analysis of cell cycle-correlations in protein and RNA expression for a subset of the variable genes.
+Key publications:

 Data overview

-What data is presented?For each genes, information about the subcellular localization of the encoded protein is presented under the tab for the subcellular resource.
-This section includes an overview of RNA expression in different human cell lines and representative confocal microscopy images of the protein stained in up to three of these (Figure 2).
-Additional assays may include protein localization in ciliated cells, human sperm cells, mouse cells, RNA and protein expression relative to cell cycle progression, and assay-specific antibody validation by co-localization with a GFP-tagged version of the protein and/or by siRNA-mediated knockdown of gene expression.
+Read more about validation of antibodies and ICC/IF What data is presented?For each gene, information about the subcellular localization of the encoded protein is presented under the tab for the subcellular resource.
+This section includes an overview of RNA expression in a panel of human cell lines and representative confocal microscopy images of the protein stained in up to three of these (Figure 2).
+Additional assays may include protein localization in ciliated cells, human sperm cells, iPSCs, mouse cells, RNA and protein expression relative to cell cycle progression, and assay-specific antibody validation by co-localization with a GFP-tagged version of the protein and/or by siRNA-mediated knockdown of gene expression.
 In addition to the gene-centric presentation of data, the subcellular resource provides descriptive chapters for the proteome of each organelle and subcellular structure, as well as for the multi-localizing proteome and for the cell-to-cell variable proteome.

 Figure 2.
 Examples of data presented in the subcellular resource.
 Data validationFor the subcellular resource, the observed subcellular localization of the protein is compared to independent experimental data from external sources in the UniProtKB/Swiss-Prot database.
 Main and additional localizations are given individual reliability scores (Supported, Approved and Uncertain), where Supported reflects agreement with external data, Approved reflects partial agreement or lack of external data, and Uncertain reflects disagreement with external data.
 The individual localization reliability scores finally converge into the overall antibody and gene reliability score.
 The highest reliability score, Enhanced, is given to antibodies and genes that have been validated by the use of an independent antibody targeting a different part of the protein, by co-localization with a GFP-tagged version of the target protein, and/or by reduced signal upon siRNA-mediated knockdown of RNA expression.
 Read more about the assays and annotations used in the subcellular resource here. |